 Two week workshops are occasionally available.
 Call for information.
 505 982-4561

 The monitor you are reading this on is capable of making 16.8 million colors using just red, green and blue light.
-With three pigments, a Blue, a Red, and a Yellow, we will be able to do even more.
+With three pigments, one Blue, one Red, and one Yellow, we will be able to do even more.

 The lessons you learn in this class will apply equally to any subject you choose to paint.

-In addition to horses, I have painted colorful Hopi Kachinas using this three pigment system, and I have painted still lifes that have ranged from Lemons on a Serape, to a Mexican Watermelon, to Little Green Apples, and I always have the color I need, without having to search a crowded palette or make an emergency run to the art supply store.
+I paint landscapes, skies, still lifes, people, animals, and colorful Hopi Kachinas using this three pigment system, and I always have the color I need, without having to search through a crowded palette or make an emergency run to the art supply store.

 If you are just starting out, this class could save you years of confusion and difficulty.

-If you are already an accomplished painter, you will be familiar with the problems.
-You may be frightened by the prospect of giving up old habits and old favorites and trying something new.
+Already an accomplished painter?
+Are you frightened by the prospect of giving up old habits and old favorites to try something new.
 Don’t be.
 This class will open your eyes to easier, quicker and surer ways to express yourself and the world around you.